Robust Aggregation of Electric Vehicle Flexiblity: Introduction

-In the work presented here, we leverage theoretical results that enable us to extend the exact aggregation methods of \cite{Mukhi2023AnVehicles} and establish strong probabilistic guarantees on the confidence of these sets.
-The guarantees provided yield tight bounds even in a low sample regime, which allow us to give a characterisation of distributionally robust aggregate flexibility sets even for small populations of EVs.
-The rest of the paper is structured as follows: Section \ref{sec:problem} introduces the EV charging model and formalises the robust aggregation problem.
-Section \ref{sec:agg_flex} reviews and extends the work in \cite{Mukhi2023AnVehicles} providing a exact characterisation of the charging requirements of EVs with known charging requirements.
-Moving to the stochastic setting in Section \ref{sec:agg_uncertainty}, we introduce measure concentration results from the literature that establish the probabilistic guarantees, and use them to derive conditions on the parameters that define the distributionally robust flexibility sets.
-In Section \ref{sec:worst-case} we show explicitly how to calculate the parameters from these conditions.
-Numerical simulations are used to validate the theoretical results of this paper in Section \ref{sec:results}, and finally we draw conclusions in Section \ref{sec:conc}.
+\cref{fig:schematic} offers a high-level schematic for the work presented here.
+The rest of the paper is structured as follows: \cref{sec:problem_formulation} formally introduces our setting, including the model for EV charging, the concept of individual and aggregate flexibility, and the uncertainty assumptions.
+In \cref{sec:aggregation} we introduce generalized polymatroids, a family of polytopes that contain all individual EV flexibility sets.
+We use properties of these polytopes to provide a fast aggregation method.
+Moving to the stochastic setting, in \cref{sec:agg_uncertainty}, we establish probabilistic guarantees built on measure concentration results, and use them to derive conditions on the parameters that define the robust flexibility sets. \cref{sec:reformulation} offers a derivation of how to compute the parameters defining these robust flexibility sets.
+We reformulate the associated optimization problems, demonstrating how to handle distributionally robust considerations efficiently.
+Numerical simulations are used to validate the theoretical results of this paper in \cref{sec:case_studies}, along with a topical case study to show the practical applicability of the theory.
+Finally we discuss the implications of this work and give directions for future work in \cref{sec:conc}.